It's Not the Way They Put Folks on the Moon

 It’s not the cherries everywhere in bloom.
-It’s not the way they put folks on the Moon.

 The United States is a welcoming place.
 This I knew from previous visits to the New World.
 Apart from the time they served me something called ‘Biscuits and Gravy’ for breakfast, which turned out to contain neither biscuits nor gravy, I’ve always found Americans to be perfect hosts.
 What I wasn’t expecting was that, on our first trip to Washington, me and Livy would get to step into the Oval Office.
 The actual one.
 With the desk and the rug and the president and everything.
 Well, we had to wait until Barack Obama had finished work for the day until we could nose about his place of work, but fair enough.